carasaj/bank_churn_model/README.md

 Initially, a handful of column names were changed for clarity and/or brevity.
 This was just to make the raw dataset easier to read.
 MAYBE REMOVE THAT PART FROM CODE AND REMOVE THIS LINE.
 NO NEED FOR IT ANYMORE.

-Some columns had NaN or Unknown values; these were dropped.
+Any rows with `NaN` or `Unknown` values were dropped.

 ### Education Category

-The education category 'Graduate' is ambiguous.
-It's hard to tell what they mean by 'graduate' in the context of the other education categories.
+The `education` category `graduate` is ambiguous.
+It's hard to tell what they mean by `graduate` in the context of the other education categories.

-The existence of a 'college' column suggests that a 'graduate' is beyond college.
+The existence of a `college` value suggests that a `graduate` is beyond college.
-Alternatively, 'college' could mean they attended college but did not graduate, and 'graduate' actually represents standard undergrads.
+Alternatively, `college` could mean they attended college but did not graduate, and `graduate` actually represents standard undergrads.

 Its possibly a mix of multiple categories not included, i.e. trade schools, associate degrees, dropouts, or specializations.
 Unfortunately, its the bulk of our data, and dropping it will hurt our sample size.
-It was decided that the data would be kept, classifying 'graduates' between 'college' and 'post-graduate'.
+It was decided that the data would be kept, classifying `graduate` between `college` and `post-graduate`.

-Uneducated = 0
+`Uneducated = 0`
-High School = 1
+`High School = 1`
-College = 2
+`College = 2`
-Graduate = 3
+`Graduate = 3`
-Post-Graduate = 4
+`Post-Graduate = 4`
-Doctorate = 5
+`Doctorate = 5`

 ### Marital Dependent Ratio

-First, we change marital_status values from 'Single/Divorced/Married' to '1/1/2', reflecting the amount of income sources in their household.
-The dependents  are kept as `int` values between 0 and 6.
+First, we change marital_status values from `Single/Divorced/Married` to `1/1/2`, reflecting the amount of income sources in their household.
+The dependents  are kept as `int` values between `0 and 6`.

-When both features are combined using the formula below, it results in a `float` between 0 and 1.
+When both features are combined using the formula below, it results in a `float` between `0 and 1`.

+`( Marital_Status / (Dependents + 1) / 2 ) = marital_dependent_ratio`

 This ratio reflects the amount of income vs dependents in a household.

-Essentially, a married couple with no dependents has the highest value of 1.
+Essentially, a married couple with no dependents has the highest value of `1`.
 A single person with multiple dependents would have a much lower ratio.

-`( Marital_Status / (Dependents + 1) / 2 ) = marital_dependent_ratio`

 ### Credit Usage
 make a ratio between avg open to buy and credit limit